dominiquetylerjames/group-1-spring-24/README.md

 I'm Catrin, I love playing video games, board games, and D&D, and I enjoy making jewellery in my spare time.
 I really enjoy working on the front end with HTML and CSS (and I don't mind a bit of Python).
 I'm hoping to be able to build my own sites for personal use as well as one day be a web/app/game developer - freelance or otherwise.

 #### Dominique:
+I'm Dominique, and alongside learning to code I'm currently studying for a PhD in Music.
+In my free time I love to go outdoors, and my favourite hobbies are climbing and hiking.
+I enjoy front end development the most, and hope to become a web developer in the future.

 #### Eleanor:
 Hello, I am Eleanor.
 I love to travel.
 I enjoy being creative and will often be designing and making items using my cricut.
 I want to use the coding I have learnt to create websites for my friends and family members business'.
 I hope to be succesful in achieving a junior position as a full stack developer and continue to gain more knowledge in the various coding languages I have been taught.